MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # The SVCB record type {#svcb}

-The SVCB DNS resource record (RR) type (RR type ???) is used to locate endpoints that can service an origin.
+The SVCB DNS resource record (RR) type (RR type ???) is used to locate alternative endpoints for a service.

 The algorithm for resolving SVCB records and associated address records is specified in {{client-behavior}}.